Claiming His Christmas Wife

 “Okay.
 Thanks,” she said dumbly, looking behind her to see if it was safe to open her door against traffic.

-Travis swore beside her and went out his side, then had to lean down and help her climb out.
+“You’re going through with this, then.”
+Travis swore beside her and went out his side, then motioned her to come out his side.
+He had to lean down and help her climb to her feet.

-She dug her key from her purse and moved to the door of her building.
+Shivering, she fumbled her key from her purse and moved to the door of her building.
 It wasn’t locked.
 Never was.
-The entryway smelled like sauerkraut soup which was better than some of the alternatives.
+The entryway smelled like sauerkraut soup, which was better than some of the other days.

-Travis swore as he came in behind her and set a hand on her upper arm.
+Travis swore as he came in behind her and set a hand on her upper arm, steadying her as she climbed the stairs.
 His looming presence, intimidating as it was, also felt protective, which made her heart pang.

-“Hey.”
-One of her neighbors paused as she passed them on the stairs.
-She was off to work the streets in her thigh-high boots, mini-skirt and fringed bra.
+“Hey,” one of her neighbors said as she passed them on the stairs.
+She was off to work the streets in her thigh-high boots, miniskirt and fringed bra beneath a faux fur jacket.
 “No tricks in the rooms.”

 “He’s just bringing me home.”

-Imogen didn’t look at Travis, but his thunderous silence pulsed over her as she pushed her key into the lock and entered ‘home.’
+Imogen didn’t look at Travis, but his thunderous silence pulsed over her as she pushed her key into the lock and entered her “home.”

-It was the room where she slept when she wasn’t working and so depressing, she would rather work.
+It was the room where she slept when she wasn’t working but so depressing she would rather work.
 It was as clean as she could make it, given the communal broom was more of a health hazard than a gritty floor.
 She didn’t have much for personal effects, having sold any clothes and accessories that would bring in a few dollars.

 There was a small soup pot on the only chair.
-It usually held a bag of rice and a box of pasta, but she had dumbly left it in the kitchen overnight a few days ago.
-She was lucky to have got the pot back.
+It usually held a bag of rice and a box of pasta, but she had dumbly left it in the shared kitchen overnight a few days ago.
+She was lucky to have recovered the dirty pot.
 Payday wasn’t until tomorrow, which was why she hadn’t eaten when she collapsed.

-Sinking onto the creaky springs and thin mattress of her low, single bed, she gave the folded blanket a weak shake.
+Sinking on to the creaky springs and thin mattress of her low, single bed, she exchanged the damp blanket she’d been clutching around her for the folded one, giving the dry one a weak shake.
 “Can you leave so they don’t think I’m entertaining?
 I really can’t handle being kicked out right now.”

 “This is where you live.”
-His gaze hit her few other effects—a battered straw basket holding her shampoo, toothbrush and comb, for her trips to the shared bathroom.
-A towel on the hook behind the door, a wind-up alarm clock, a drugstore calendar where she wrote her hours.
+His gaze hit her few other effects: a battered straw basket holding her shampoo, toothbrush and comb, for her trips to the shared bathroom; a towel on the hook behind the door; a windup alarm clock; and a drugstore freebie calendar where she wrote her hours.
 “The street would be an improvement.”

 “I tried sleeping on the street.
 Turns out they call your ex-husband and he shows up to make you feel bad about yourself.”